Advancements in dentistry have minimized pain for patients over the last few decades.

 Powerful pain-killing medications known as anesthetics help patients avoid discomfort during a procedure, as well as post-operatively.

 Some patients may require higher doses of anesthetic due to their own metabolism.

 Different types of pain-killing medications include:

 - Analgesics – These are also called pain relievers and include common non-narcotic over the counter medications such as ibuprofen and aspirin.
-Analgesics are usually used for mild cases of discomfort, and are typically prescribed following such procedures as a root canal or tooth extraction.
+Analgesics are usually used for mild cases of discomfort and are typically prescribed following such procedures as a root canal or tooth extraction.

 - Sedatives – Sedatives are designed to help a patient relax.
 This can be a powerful tool in avoiding pain.
 Sedatives are sometimes used in combination with other types of pain relievers and pain-killers.
 Nitrous oxide, or laughing gas, is a form of sedative.
 Conscious sedation involves administering a sedative while the patient is alert and awake.
-Deep sedation or general anaesthesia involves administering a medication that places a patient in a state of monitored and controlled unconsciousness.
+Deep sedation or general anesthesia involves administering a medication that places a patient in a state of monitored and controlled unconsciousness.

 Types of sedatives include:

 - Intravenous (IV) sedation – Usually in the form of a tranquilizing agent); patients given IV sedation are often awake, but very relaxed.

 - Inhalation sedation – a form of sedation in which a medication (such as nitrous oxide) is administered through a special mask.